What is a sales microsite? What a sales microsite is — and when it beats a deck or a PDF

 The prospect's logo in the header, a case study from their industry, a team bio from the rep managing their account.
 The microsites that win have content that makes the reader think "this was made for us."

-Navigation the buying committee can actually use
+Navigation the buying committee can use now

-Enterprise deals involve multiple stakeholders.
 The legal team needs the security section.
 Finance needs the pricing section.
 HR needs the implementation section.
 A microsite lets each stakeholder navigate to what matters to them — a PDF does not.

 Analytics that change the follow-up conversation